mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1501 out of 1589 answered.</p>

-These results are very different from last year—Typescript just jumped off and it's now the primary type system used out there.
+These results are very different from last year—TypeScript just jumped off and it's now the primary type system used out there.
 It seems reasonable to expect more people to start using type systems.

 ### Which framework are you using, if any?